2013 Alabama Crimson Tide football team: Before the season

-Previous season

-In 2012, Alabama came into the season ranked No. 2 in both preseason polls.
-After their week-one victory over Michigan, the Crimson Tide moved into the No. 1 spot in both polls, and then proceeded to win their next eight games that included a victory at LSU.
-However, the next week, Alabama was upset by Johnny Manziel and the Texas A&M Aggies and dropped to the No. 4 position.
-Alabama bounced back and won its remaining games to clinch the SEC Western Division and secured a spot in the 2012 SEC Championship Game against Georgia.
-The Crimson Tide then defeated the Bulldogs and captured the SEC Championship.
-The next day, Alabama finished No. 2 in the final BCS rankings and would play Notre Dame in the 2013 BCS National Championship Game.
-In the game, Alabama defeated the Fighting Irish 42–14 and captured their 15th national championship and made Nick Saban the only coach in college football to win four BCS Championships.

 February player arrests

 In February 2013 Tuscaloosa Police arrested four football players from the 2012 season: Brent Calloway, Tyler Hayes, D. J. Pettway and Eddie Williams.
 Williams was involved in four separate incidents on February 10 and 11.
 On February 10 he had a dispute with a gas station clerk about paying for gas and said he had to get something in the trunk of his car.
 The clerk called the police, the police arrested Williams with carrying a pistol without a license, but Williams was released later that day on a $500 bond.
 Later that night around 12:30 a.m., Williams attacked an Alabama student with Hayes and Pettway and they stole the student's backpack.
 In a separate incident almost an hour later, Williams attacked another student while Hayes and Pettway waited in a car.
 Later Williams used one of the students' credit cards.
 Calloway was also arrested after he used a victim's student debit card with knowledge it was stolen.
 Following the arrests, Alabama suspended all four from the football team.
 Alabama also prohibited Hayes, Pettway and Williams from entering campus.
 On February 27, Alabama dismissed all four players from the university after completing a judicial review.